 The ASP Figure 2, Future Land Use, demonstrates the base land uses and descriptions within this document describe the expected uses and densities.
-Land uses anticipated are: neighbourhood commercial; public and private service such as schools; low density residential; medium and medium-high density residential with opportunity for supportive housing; public parks; trails and walkways; and stormwater management facilities (as public utility lots).
+Land uses anticipated are - neighbourhood commercial; public and private service such as schools; low density residential; medium and high density residential with opportunity for supportive housing; public parks; trails and walkways; and stormwater management facilities (as public utility lots).

-The lands districted Direct Control (DC) includes: the lands located east of Meadowview Lane, lands owned by the Oblates, and the Heritage Park site consisting of the Métis Farm and the future French Canadian Farm.
-Lands districted Public and Private Service (PS) include: the Grain Elevator Park and Train Station as well as the future Interpretive Centre for the Heritage Park.
+The lands districted Direct Control (DC) include: the lands located east of Meadowview Lane, lands owned by the Oblates, and the Heritage Park site consisting of the Métis Farm and the future French-Canadian Farm.
+Lands districted Public and Private Service (PS) include: The Grain Elevator Park and Train Station as well as the future Interpretive Centre for the Heritage Park.
 Lower portions of the Heritage Park, on River Lots 23 and 24, are natural areas that will have trails as part of the future development of the Heritage Park.
 The Meadowview Ball Diamonds are adjacent to the Heritage Park with a land use district of Public Park (P).
 Portions of River Lots 19, 20, 21, and 22 have been districted for residential uses.

 All privately owned lands located below the Designated Flood Line were designated as Environmental Reserve or Municipal Reserve in 2010 with the exception of Plan 822 2288, Lot A (20 Meadowview Drive) and a portion of River Lot 22 (27 Genstar Annex).
 The designated land includes 9.25 hectares± of the White Spruce Forest, which is within the Grey Nuns White Spruce Park.
 Environmental Reserve will need to be dedicated on River Lot 22 (27 Genstar Annex) and Plan 822 2288, Lot A (20 Meadowview Drive).
-Municipal Reserve is owed on River Lot 22 (27 Genstar Annex) and Plan 822 2288, Lot A (20 Meadowview Drive).
-Municipal Reserve is owed on River Lot 22 (27 Genstar Annex); and Plan 822 2288, Lot A (20 Meadowview Lane); and Plan 822 2288, Lot A (20 Meadowview Lane).
+Municipal Reserve is owed on River Lot 22 (27 Genstar Annex and 10 Meadowview Lane); and Plan 822 2288, Lot A (20 Meadowview Lane).